Project Overview

 Mason Inman

-Software Engineering Major continuing for M.S. in Artificial Intelligence with industry experience specializing in data processing.
+Software Engineering Major continuing for M.S. in Artificial Intelligence.

 James Minardi